AlbatrossHook/AlbatrossServer/README.md

 - **Android version**: 7 through 15 (Nougat to Vanilla Ice Cream)
 - **Supported ABIs**: `x86`, `x86_64`, `arm`, `arm64`
 - Must support **AlbatrossAndroid** hooking
+- Lsposed must be disabled when launch the target app.
+If injecting app, it ensures that lsposed is not in the target process

 ### Host
 -  ADB enabled and accessible